Question: I have throbbing tooth pain 2 weeks after filling. What should I do?

 Answer: The primary types of fillings include:

-Your dentist will recommend a suitable filling based on your needs and preferences.
+Your Orthodontics will recommend a suitable filling based on your needs and preferences.

 Question: Which type of filling is best for sensitive teeth?

-Please remember the importance of consulting with your dentist to select the best filling material for your needs.
+Please remember the importance of consulting with your Orthodontics to select the best filling material for your needs.

 Question: How can I prevent tooth pain after getting a filling?